 No ATM fees in US

 This is something of an add-on to the above.
 Whilst many banks offer fee free foreign spending, foreign ATMs can charge for withdrawals.
 Santander machines in Spain are terrible for this often charging up to €5 a time.
 The situation is similar in the US.
-Practically all ATMs charge a fee for withdrawals unless it is run by same bank as your card.
+Practically all ATMs charge a fee for withdrawals unless it is run by same bank as your card issuer.
 The Chase account card can be used at Chase operated ATM’s in the US without any withdrawal fees.
-That is something even Santander couldn’t manage when the UK was in the EU.
+That is something even Santander couldn’t manage between UK accounts and Spanish ATMs when the UK was still in the EU.

 Advanced budgeting? (separate pots = separate accounts)

 Want to keep your income and expenditure separate?
 This was one of the most popular features of the Monzo account, and something that many switching to Starling had request.
 Chase takes the concept pots, a place where you can separate money from your main account, one further by essentially allowing you to create up to 20 current accounts all linked to the same card.
 Each account will have it’s own account number to be able to send and received payments.
 You can then be use your Chase debit card to spend from the account of your choice by selecting it from within the app.

 These days not many of us need to withdraw large amounts of cash from an ATM.
 If you do however, you’ll be pleased to know that the Chase account has a UK daily cash withdrawal limit of £500.
 To put that into perspective, Starling customers are limited to just £300 per day, and Monzo customers can withdraw £400 a day from ATMs limited to a maximum of £5,500 per month.